-Looking down from Trump Tower, Donald saw America as a hysterical woman, arms flailing, wheels spinning, void of all intellectual stability – a culture in decline as one concerned activist once called it.
+Looking down from Trump Tower, Donald saw America as a hysterical woman, arms flailing, wheels spinning, void of all intellectual stability - a culture in decline as one concerned activist once called it.
 He couldn’t take it any longer and so set forth with feigned disposition to shake America violently and slap her around with his over-the-top demeanor in a heroic attempt to knock some sense into the old bird.
-The overdramatized nincompoopery reminds me of a circumstance where one person is behaving like an uneducated buffoon but doesn’t know it, so it takes a second person to act with exaggerated character to make the first person realize how unacceptable their own conduct has been.
+The overdramatized nincompoopery reminds me of a circumstance where one person is behaving like an uneducated buffoon but doesn’t know it, so it takes a second person to act with an even greater exaggerated character to make the first person realize how unacceptable their own conduct has been.
 It’s a bizarre method of problem-solving that rarely ever works out, but what can a person do?

 A Future By Design

-Imagine playing the world building game, Sim City, and the city you’re creating is not flourishing as expected.
-The citizens despise you, congested traffic and garbage fills the streets, the city’s vaults are empty and a UFO just destroyed a neighborhood while abducting several Sims.
+Imagine playing the world-building game, Sim City, and the city you’ve creating is not flourishing as expected.
+The citizens despise you, congested traffic and garbage fill the streets, the city’s vaults are empty and a UFO just destroyed a neighborhood after abducting several Sims.
 Do you continue patching your broken city, or do you delete your game and start from scratch, retaining the accumulated wisdom and experience of your previous gameplay?

 Human civilization has enough collective knowledge to redesign its own society through the intelligent management of people and resources.
 The same scientific method used to advance the sciences and technology could also be used to advance society and culture.
 The importance of this process of experimentation for observational exploration and drawing conclusions cannot be overestimated.

 Through the intelligent and humane application of science and technology, every person on earth is capable of a very high standard of living.
 The global problems faced by mankind cannot be solved through politics.
-All conflict, domestic and global, is ultimately derived from the imbalance of natural resources in the form of clean water, arable land, and the technology and personnel needed to maintain a high standard of living.
+All conflict, domestic and global, is ultimately derived from the imbalance of natural resources in the form of clean water, arable land, and the technology and personnel needed to live a good life.

 In a Resource Based Economy, all goods and services are available to all people without the cumbersome, unequal exchange of money, barter, or otherwise.
 Humanity currently has the scientific and technological means to reach a high productivity level, creating an abundance of resources.
 Only through abundance and its equitable distribution can nations and people hope to end their infantile behavior towards one another.